 5 Why (5W) is an iterative question-asking technique used to explore cause-effect relationship underlying a particular problem.

-Technique has been originally developed by Sakichi Toyoda and used in Toyota Motor Corporation during the evolution of manufacturing methodologies.
+Technique was originally developed by Sakichi Toyoda and used in Toyota Motor Corporation during the evolution of manufacturing methodologies.
 It gained big popularity and is used by such methodologies like Kaizen, Lean, Six Sigma.

 Not always you will need 5 questions to get to the root cause of the problem.
 Sometimes 4 questions are enough and sometimes more will be necessary.